osm-search/Nominatim/docs/Import_and_update.md

 The --osm2pgsql-cache parameter is optional but strongly recommended for planet imports.
 It sets the node cache size for the osm2pgsql import part (see -C parameter in osm2pgsql help).
 28GB are recommended for a full planet imports, for excerpts you can use less.
-Adapt to your available RAM to avoid swapping.
+Adapt to your available RAM to avoid swapping, never give more than 2/3 of RAM to osm2pgsql.

-The import will take as little as an hour for a small country extract and as much as 10 days for a full-scale planet import on less powerful hardware.

 Loading Additional Datasets